candorgander/thievius/README.md

 ![demo](https://github.com/cr-0w/thievius/blob/main/demo/demo.gif)

 This tool uses the amazing work of [Dzmitry Savitski](https://github.com/dzmitry-savitski)'s John the Ripper username generation [rules](https://dzmitry-savitski.github.io/2020/04/generate-a-user-name-list-for-brute-force-from-first-and-last-name).

+## ⚡ Disclaimer!
+This tool generates usernames from first and last names.
+Lord knows what you're going to end up doing with those usernames but this tool, and its author, do not condone the use of using `thievius!` for malicious and unauthorized activities against anything you do not have explicit permission to do so.
+- This is my second tool now, but I'm still far from being a "good" programmer so I'll try to update this script with more QoL-stuff and I'll try to fix any issues that may arise!

 ## ⭐ Installation
 To install the program, you can just download this repository and run the `install.sh` script.